102 Not Out Review: Amitabh Bachchan & Rishi Kapoor Win This Match With Their First-Rate Innings!

 ALSO READ: Sanju New Poster: Ranbir Kapoor With His Long Tresses Looks Ditto Sanjay Dutt From The 90s!

-'102 Not Out' relies on the sturdy shoulders of two men- Amitabh Bachchan and Rishi Kapoor and both the acting stelwarts prove why they are amongst the few best talents in the industry.
-Big B's 'chivalorous and cool' dad act makes you clap and cheer.
+'102 Not Out' relies on the sturdy shoulders of two men- Amitabh Bachchan and Rishi Kapoor and both the acting stalwarts prove why they are amongst the few best talents in the industry.
+Big B's 'chivalrous and cool' dad act makes you clap and cheer.
 On the other hand, Rishi Kapoor is totally adorable as the grumpy son!
 These two with their stellar acts make '102 Not Out' a winner!
-Jimit Trivedi is hilarous as Dhiru.
+Jimit Trivedi is hilarious as Dhiru.

 Speaking musically, Sonu Nigam's vocals in 'Kulfi' melts your heart!
-'Bachche Ki Jaan' and 'Phir Laut Aayi Zindagi' too make for a good listen.
+'Bachche Ki Jaan' and 'Phir Laut Aayi Zindagi' too, make for a good listen.

 Laxman Utekar's cinematography blends well with the film's theme whereas Bodhaditya Banerjee's crispy editing deserves a clap.